 • Preheat oven to 220°C/200°C fan-forced.
 Cut potato into bite-sized chunks.
 Pick and finely chop rosemary leaves. • Place potato and rosemary on a lined oven tray.
 Drizzle with olive oil, season with salt and pepper and toss to coat. • Roast until tender, 25-30 minutes.

 • Meanwhile, finely chop garlic.
-Slice carrot into thin sticks.
-Roughly chop silverbeet. • Lightly crush black peppercorns using a pestle and mortar or in their sachet using a rolling pin.
-Set aside. • See 'Top Steak Tips!' (bottom).
+Slice carrot and zucchini into thin sticks. • Lightly crush black peppercorns in a pestle and mortar or in their sachet using a rolling pin.
+Set aside. • See 'Top Steak Tips!' (bottom left).
 Place beef rump between two sheets of baking paper.
 Pound with a meat mallet or rolling pin until slightly flattened.
 Season with salt and pepper.
 Set aside.

-• In a large frying pan, heat a drizzle of olive oil over medium-high heat. • Cook carrot with the water, stirring, until softened, 4-5 minutes. • Add the butter, 1/2 the garlic and silverbeet.
-Cook, stirring, until fragrant and wilted, 1 minute.
+• In a large frying pan, heat a drizzle of olive oil over medium-high heat. • Cook zucchini and carrot with the water until softened, 4-5 minutes. • Add the butter and 1/2 the garlic.
+Cook until fragrant, 1 minute.
 Season to taste. • Transfer to a plate and cover to keep warm.

-• Return frying pan to high heat with a drizzle of olive oil. • Cook beef, turning, for 3-6 minutes, or until cooked to your liking.
-Transfer to a plate to rest.
+• Return frying pan to high heat with a drizzle of olive oil. • When oil is hot, cook beef, turning, for 5-6 minutes (depending on thickness), or until cooked to your liking. • Transfer to a plate to rest (it will keep cooking as it rests!).

-• Return frying pan (don't wash it out!) to medium heat with a drizzle of olive oil. • Cook crushed peppercorns and remaining garlicuntil fragrant, 30 seconds. • Reduce heat to low.
+• Return frying pan (don't wash it out!) to medium heat with a drizzle of olive oil. • Cook crushed peppercorns and remaining garlic until fragrant, 30 seconds. • Reduce heat to low.
 Add a dash of water, then scrape up any bits stuck to the bottom of the pan.
-Add light cooking cream and vegetable stock powder.
+Add light cooking cream and beef-style stock powder.
 Cook, stirring, until sauce is thickened, 1-2 minutes. • Stir through any beef resting juices.
 Remove from heat.

 • Slice seared beef rump. • Divide beef, rosemary roast potato and garlic veggies between plates. • Drizzle creamy peppercorn sauce over beef to serve.
 Enjoy!